Nirajiitr/FarmaAsists/README.md

 +--------------------------+

+For the chatbot, we have used the open-source Google Gemini API.

 ## Results
 As it is an imbalanced dataset, so we have chosen the F1 score as our evaluation metric.